infolock/PHPToolset/README.md

 Just a collection of PHP scripts that I have built over the past 12 years while coding PHP.

+## Contents

+This section will have to be updated.
+For now just know this:

+CS_Terminal_fun is a directory containing some CS-related theory. classes is a direcotry containing...well, yeah. classes. terminal_tools is a collection of terminal tools I created for making some maintenance-level ops better.

+One final note:
 This is a repo that will grow over time as I have time to dig through them and upload them.

-One final note:
 Granted, I'm giving this code out to the public in hopes that it is either helpful to someone, or can be used as a running joke on a smarter developer's blog.

 But hey, should the chance that this code actually do you good and you feel compelled to say, buy me a beer or something - I may be so inclined to accept =)